John Mozeliak

-John Mozeliak (born January 18, 1969) is an American professional baseball executive who served as general manager and president of baseball operations of the St. Louis Cardinals of Major League Baseball (MLB) from 2007 to 2025.
+John Mozeliak (/moʊˈzeɪlɑːk/ moh-ZAY-lak) (born January 18, 1969) is an American professional baseball executive who is the interim general manager of the Los Angeles Angels of Major League Baseball.
+He served as the general manager and president of baseball operations of the St. Louis Cardinals from 2007 to 2025.
 Never a professional player, Mozeliak originally came to the Cardinals in 1995 as then-GM Walt Jocketty's assistant.

-Mozeliak's tenure included 10 postseason berths, two National League pennants, and a World Series championship in 2011.
+Mozeliak's tenure with St. Louis included 10 postseason berths, two National League pennants, and a World Series championship in 2011.
 He posted a franchise-record 15 consecutive winning seasons from 2008 to 2022, and his 1,521 wins are the most in the NL during that span.
 During his time, the Cardinals' minor league farm system received numerous accolades following the volume of prospects that succeeded at the major league level, including Baseball America bestowing the franchise with the Organization of the Year Award in 2011 and 2013.

 Early life and education

 Mozeliak attended Fairview High School in Boulder, Colorado.
 He played for the school's baseball team as a pitcher and first baseman.
 He also played American Legion Baseball.
 Mozeliak attended the University of Arizona, where he was a member of Phi Delta Theta fraternity, before ultimately graduating from the University of Colorado Boulder.